Creating a Realtime PWA Using Angular and Firebase (Part 2)

 }

-The above code achieves two things.
-It adds a banner on the top of the page indicating the lack of network connectivity as well as providing a snack bar notification to the user.
+This does two things: adds a banner at the top of the page showing the lack of connectivity, and pops up a snack bar notification.

 Taking pictures while offline

-One of the key pieces of functionality is to allow users to take pictures while they are offline, store those images and upload them when the app is online again.
-This functionality is added in the "capture" component:
+A key piece of functionality: letting users take pictures offline, stashing those images, and uploading them when the app reconnects.
+This lives in the “capture” component:

 <mat-card-actions *ngIf="actions">